 Wednesday, July 20, 2011

 Wonderful!
 This is the actual iron-on transfer sheet for the colorful 1966 CAPTAIN AMERICA design!
 This piece of vintage Marvelmania is based on Jack "King" Kirby's original Cap artwork (see below, right), and isn't quite as perfect as Jack's powerful rendering, but it's darned close!
-Iron-ready images of Spidey and Hulk were also made available around this time!
+Iron-ready images of Spidey and the rampaging Hulk were also made available around this time!
 From an era where little Marvel merchandise was available, this musta been a real treat to own and proudly wear, as you boldly faced front!
 Click to enlarge!

 Tuesday, July 19, 2011